The Japanese archipelago is made up of literally thousands of islands to explore

 Navigating Japan's many Islands

 While many of these islands are in remote locations, you can reach them easily from major cities.
-Flights to Naha depart daily across Japan.
+Flights to Naha depart daily from many airports in Japan.
 From Naha, ferries, high-speed boats and planes give access to the many smaller islands of Okinawa.
 Reach the islands of Kyushu using ferries departing from Kagoshima.
-Get to Kagoshima by shinkansen or plane from most major Japanese cities.
-The islands of the Seto Inland Sea can be reached from Okayama by ferry daily.
+Get to Kagoshima by shinkansen (bullet train) or plane from most major Japanese cities.
+The islands of the Setonaikai Sea can be reached from Okayama by ferry daily.
 Take the shinkansen or an airplane from a major city to get to Okayama.
-Sapporo is the principal city in Hokkaido, and there are many domestic and some international flights.
+Sapporo is the principal city in Hokkaido, and there are many domestic and some international flights to New Chitose Airport, which is close to the city.
 Get around Hokkaido by train, bus or rental car.